UK Brexit chief Frost resigns as Prime Minister Johnson - ExBulletin

 UK Brexit chief Frost resigns as Prime Minister Johnson

+Frost said he was concerned about the government’s direction.
+For low tax rates and low regulation, Go-FrostJohnson is under pressure after the scandal, opposition parties say the government has plunged into chaos.

-LONDON (Reuters) – Britain’s Brexit Secretary David Frost resigned on Saturday, disillusioned with government directives by Boris Johnson, a blow to the cornered prime minister. johnson-faces-rebellion-parliament-over-covid-measures-2021-12-14 as the Omicron strain sweeps across the country.
+LONDON, December 18 (Reuters) – British Brexit Secretary David Frost resigned on Saturday, disillusioned with government orders from Boris Johnson.

 The resignation of Frost, a key architect of Johnson’s turbulent Brexit strategy, has raised questions about the future climate of EU divorce and the immediate course of talks on Northern Ireland.
 It also added to confusion in Johnson’s Conservative government.